-However, if COC chooses to obtain oral third-party verification, COC will document in the file the date and time of the telephone call or visit, the name of the person contacted and the telephone number, as well as the information confirmed.
-In collecting third-party oral verification, PHA staff will record in the family's file the name and title of the person contacted, the date and time of the conversation (or attempt), the telephonenumber used, and the facts provided.
+In collecting third-party oral verification, COC staff will record in the family's file the name and title of the person contacted, the date and time of the conversation (or attempt), the telephone number used, and the facts provided.

-When any source responds verbally to the initial written request for verification the PHA will accept the verbal response as oral verification but will also request that the source complete and return any verification forms that were provided.
+When any source responds verbally to the initial written request for verification COC will accept the verbal response as oral verification but will also request that the source-complete and return any verification forms that were provided.